khushichadha606-crypto/Automated-Form-Response-Notification-System/README.md

-# Automated-Form-Response-Notification-System
-Project Overview
-This project demonstrates an end-to-end automation workflow that collects user responses from a Google Form, stores them in Google Sheets, and automatically sends a confirmation message via Gmail using n8n automation tool.

-Workflow Explanation
-1️.
-Data Collection – Google Forms

-Users submit their details through a Google Form including: Name Email Address Phone Number

-2️.
-Data Storage – Google Sheets

-All responses are automatically stored in a connected Google Sheet with columns like:

-Timestamp Email Address Name Email Phone Number 3.
-Automation – n8n Workflow

-Using n8n, an automated workflow is created:

-Trigger: Google Sheets Trigger activates when a new row is added Action: Sends an email using Gmail 4️.
-Email Notification – Gmail

-Through Gmail, users receive an automated message like:

-"Hi [Name], Thank you for your feedback.
-Would you like to get notifications at this number [Phone Number]"

-Tools & Technologies Used
-Google Forms Google Sheets n8n Gmail

-Key Features
--Real-time data capture -Automated workflow execution -Instant email response system -No manual intervention required -Easy to scale and customize

-Use Cases
-Feedback collection systems HR onboarding automation Event registrations Customer engagement workflows

-Learning Outcome
-Understanding workflow automation Integration of multiple tools Real-time trigger-based systems Practical use of no-code/low-code platforms

-Future Enhancements
-Add WhatsApp notifications Use AI tools for personalized responses Dashboard for analytics Data filtering & segmentationAuthor

-Author
-KHUSHI CHADHA
+# Automated Form Response Notification System

+##  Project Overview
+This project showcases an end-to-end automation workflow that captures user responses from a Google Form, stores them in Google Sheets, and automatically sends confirmation emails using the n8n automation platform.

+---

+## Workflow Explanation

+### 1. Data Collection – Google Forms
+Users submit their information through a Google Form, including:
+- Name
+- Email Address
+- Phone Number

+---

+### 2. Data Storage – Google Sheets
+All submitted responses are automatically recorded in a connected Google Sheet with fields such as:
+- Timestamp
+- Name
+- Email Address
+- Phone Number

+---

+### 3. Automation – n8n Workflow
+An automated workflow is configured in n8n:
+- **Trigger:** Activated when a new response is added to Google Sheets
+- **Action:** Sends an automated email via Gmail

+---

+### 4. Email Notification – Gmail
+Users receive a personalized confirmation email, for example:

+> "Hi [Name], thank you for your response.
+Would you like to receive notifications on this number [Phone Number]?"

+---

+## Tools & Technologies Used
+- Google Forms
+- Google Sheets
+- n8n (Automation Tool)
+- Gmail

+---

+## Key Features
+- Real-time data collection
+- Fully automated workflow execution
+- Instant email notifications
+- No manual intervention required
+- Easily scalable and customizable

+---

+## Use Cases
+- Feedback collection systems
+- HR onboarding automation
+- Event registrations
+- Customer engagement workflows

+---

+## Learning Outcomes
+- Understanding workflow automation concepts
+- Integration of multiple tools and platforms
+- Working with real-time trigger-based systems
+- Hands-on experience with no-code/low-code automation tools

+---

+## Future Enhancements
+- Integration with WhatsApp notifications
+- Use of AI for personalized responses
+- Dashboard creation for analytics
+- Advanced data filtering and segmentation

+---

+## Author
+**KHUSHI CHADHA**